-- identifying the delivery method(s) the firm will use to administer the assigned training.
-Below are a few suggestions; however, firms may use any delivery method so long as the training content and participation can be documented and retained.
+- identifying the delivery methods that the firm will use to administer the assigned training.
+Below are

+a few suggestions; however, firms may use any delivery method so long as the training content and

+participation can be documented and retained.
 Suggested methods include:

-- o in-person training sessions;
+- in-person training sessions;

-- o regularly scheduled morning/afternoon business meetings;
+- regularly scheduled morning or afternoon business meetings;

-- o online webinars:
+- online webinars;

-- o online computer-based training courses;
+- online computer-based training courses;

-- o compliance bulletins;
+- compliance bulletins;

-- o town halls; and
+- town halls; and

-- o annual compliance meeting.
+- an annual compliance meeting.